lavisha194/Data-Analysis-project/README.md

-# Sales Performance Analysis & Visualization
+# Sales Performance Analysis
 ## Project Overview
 This project presents an end-to-end data analysis of transactional sales data aimed at deriving actionable business insights.
-Using SQL for data extraction and transformation, and Power BI for visualization, the project explores revenue patterns, product performance, and customer purchasing behavior to support strategic decision-making.
+Using SQL for data extraction and transformation the project explores revenue patterns, product performance, and customer purchasing behavior to support strategic decision-making.
 # Business Objectives
 -- Evaluate overall sales performance and revenue trends